quarkli/gatherhub/README.md

 10) Open the copied link by your browser to view your gatherhub modification result.

-## development gatherhub on heroku
+## deploy gatherhub on heroku
 1) register a Heroku acount on https://id.heroku.com/login

 2) install heroku client on your VM, it does not need in Cloud9

 3) run command

 $ heroku login

 $ heroku keys:add

 to enter into your heroku account

 4) create directory on heroku to store application

 $ heroku create

 5) deploy your application

-$ git commit -m " save change before development"
+$ git commit -m " save change before deployment"

 $ git push heroku master

-6) check the result, find the http link to verify the development.
+6) check the result, find the http link to verify the deployment.